ETAAcademy/ETAAcademy-ZK-Meme/41_LDE_constraints.md

 ### Polynomial Constraints

-The prover only needs to show that they know $x$, while the verifier only needs to confirm the existence of $x$.
-In this part, we will create a set of constraints on the trace $a$ and demonstrate that $a$ satisfies these constraints.
-These constraints are then expressed as rational functions, which are essentially polynomials divided by other polynomials.
-For example, just as dividing 4 by 2 results in an integer but dividing 3 by 2 does not, dividing one polynomial by another may result in a polynomial or may not.
+In a zero-knowledge proof, the prover aims to convince the verifier of their knowledge of a secret value $x$ without revealing any information about $x$.
+This is achieved by constructing a set of constraints that the computation trace $a$ must adhere to.
+These constraints are formulated as rational functions—essentially, divisions of polynomials.
+Similar to how integer division produces whole numbers only under specific conditions (e.g., 4 divided by 2), polynomial division might or might not result in a polynomial.

 1. **Polynomial Representation of Constraints:** The initial step involves transforming constraints defined over the Fibonacci sequence into polynomial equations.
 This means expressing the sequence’s properties in terms of polynomial relationships.